 Suvi Gezari's Astronomy Department Home Page

-Dr. Suvi Gezari is an Assistant Professor whose research focus is on time domain astrophysics.
+Dr. Suvi Gezari is an Associate Professor whose research focus is on time domain astrophysics.
 She has used the Pan-STARRS1 (PS1) Survey at optical wavelengths and the Galaxy Evolution Explorer (GALEX) Time Domain Survey at ultraviolet wavelengths, together with follow-up space-based and ground-based observations from across the electromagnetic spectrum, to discover and characterize transients and study their physical properties.
-Together with the Joint Space-Science Institute (JSI), she is now a member of the Palomar 48-inch telescope transient surveys: the Intermediate Palomar Transient Factory (iPTF) and the upcoming Zwicky Transient Facility (ZTF).
+Together with the Joint Space-Science Institute (JSI), she is a member of the Palomar 48-inch telescope transient surveys: the now completed Intermediate Palomar Transient Factory (iPTF) and the currently operating Zwicky Transient Facility (ZTF).
 Her transients of interest include variable active galactic nuclei, core-collapse supernova explosions of massive stars, and flares from the tidal disruption of stars by supermassive black holes.
 In May 2015, she was awarded the NSF CAREER award for her proposal, "Probing the the Demographics of Supermassive Black Holes with Time-Domain Observations of Tidal Disruption Events."
 Here is a link to her publications on ADS.

 ADS Listing for Suvi Gezari